- NSPC Roles

 - Emotional and mental problems caused by Brexit.

 Werner draws from a wide range of clinical experiences.
 He is a member of the therapy team at Schoen Clinic Chelsea.
+At present he is also a research therapist on two trials researching the use of two types of psychedelic compounts for the treatment of depression.
 Prior to that he has been, for eleven years, a senior member of the therapy team at the Nightingale Hospital.
 Before this he worked for several other organisations, including the Medical Foundation, now called Freedom from Torture, which is a specialist service supporting people who have survived torture.
 He has worked in residential addiction treatment, with survivors of childhood abuse and in other service settings.
 Like all therapists, who want to offer highest service levels, he is in regular supervision with a supervisor who has many years of experience.

 In addition to his clinical work Werner has held a number of teaching posts at several leading institutions, including Anglia Ruskin University, the Open University and the Minster Centre for Integrative Psychotherapy.
 Apart from that he has also held the post of editor-in-chief with Contemporary Psychotherapy, the leading international online journal for psychotherapy.